-We understand how confusing and overwhelming it is when you first become eligible for medicare and even after you have enrolled, and we want you to know that that's why we're here.
-We want to be the friends you can lean on, to advise and help you to lead you through all of your choices and help you in whatever way we can.
+We understand how confusing and overwhelming it is when you first become eligible for medicare and even after you have enrolled.
+That is why we're here.
+We want to be the friends you can lean on, to advise and help you to lead you through all of your choices and assist you in whatever way we can.
 We are confident we will provide you with an experience that will change your perception of insurance agencies for the better and forever.

 OUR MISSION STATEMENT

 "To create long lasting relationships by always interacting with our clients in a genuine, caring and respectful manner with a goal of always exceeding their expectations and treating them as if they are a member of our family"

 Medicare is is a national health insurance program established and administered by the federal government.
 It operates under the same rules and regulations no matter where you live in the US.
 You generally become eligible for Medicare when you turn 65.
 Some people may qualify earlier if they receive Social Security Benefits or have been diagnosed with ALS (Lou Gehrig's Disease) or end-stage renal disease.

 Medicare consists of 4 Parts.
 Medicare Part A, Medicare Part B, Medicare Part C (Medicare Advantage) and Medicare Part D, you can find more detailed information on the Compare Plans Page.

 Original Medicare consists of Medicare Part A and Medicare Part B. Original Medicare is an 80/20 Healthcare plan.
-This means taht Medicare will pay for 80% of all Medicare Covered Expenses and all medically necessary procedures.
+This means that Medicare will pay for 80% of all Medicare covered expenses and all medically necessary procedures.
 Then, after Medicare pays, you are responsible for the remaining 20%.